 Such dreams.
 Every morning when I open my eyes I have to come back to myself, to whisper that these apocalyptic visions aren't real.
 The nightmares, for me, are usually about being broken in body, bloodied and wracked with pain, the physical structure of me, not the spiritual, because despite the pain I am doggedly trying to get somewhere, always trying to reach some mysterious grail, the what and the where of it not so clear.

 I want to write about the people who have died.
-I read in an article in The Guardian that 1 of every 200,000 black people in this country has already died.
-I know that as soon as the president discovered that the new corona virus takes the poor and marginalized in greatest numbers, the people who fill the ranks of essential workers, the ones who can't afford to shelter at home at watch their paychecks hit their accounts every two weeks, he ceased to care.
+I read in an article that 1 of every 2,000 black people in this country has already died.
+Could that really be true?
+I know that as soon as the president discovered that the new corona virus takes the poor and marginalized in greatest numbers, the people who fill the ranks of essential workers, the ones who can't afford to shelter at home and watch their paychecks hit their accounts every two weeks, he ceased to care.
 But 95,000 dead Americans should give us pause, no matter who's doing most of the dying.
 Our nation accounts for one third of the 333,000 counted dead in the world.
 How do you make sense of such numbers?
 I remember hearing someone say that when it comes to mass death, the bigger the number the less real it is.

 In New York, the curve has been effectively flattened, though some 23,000 people died before that happened, and hundreds still die every day.
 Studies show that literally all the cases in New York can be traced to people arriving on planes from Europe in January and February, when some three million visitors from that continent flowed through our airports.
 The idiot president keeps calling it the Chinese virus.
 He shut down flights from China but didn't have the brain cells to realize that the invisible plague was already out in the world, and he should have sounded the warning back in December, when scientists tried to tell him what was coming.